MicrosoftDocs/windows-itpro-docs/windows/deploy/windows-10-poc.md

 -   Windows 10

-Are you interested in upgrading to Windows 10?

-Did you know that you can test drive Windows 10, and check out the upgrade process at no cost, all without having to actually upgrade any production devices?
+If you are interested in upgrading to Windows 10 and would like to check out the upgrade process at no cost, and without having to actually upgrade any production devices, then keep reading...

 If you have a computer running Windows 8 or a later OS with 16GB of RAM, you have everything you need to quickly set up a Windows 10 test lab.
 You can even clone computers from your network and see exactly what happens when they are upgraded to Windows 10.
-To see how, keep reading...

 ## In this guide